ivanzakharov/docs/naming-conventions/application-objects/tables.md

 # Naming conventions for tables

 ## Fields
-Fields on table extensions should be named with postfix <b>_PRJ</b><br/>
+Fields on table extensions should be named with suffix <b>_PRJ</b><br/>
-Fields on new tables are created without postfix.
+Fields on new tables are created without suffix.

 Examples: